dli85/ImageProcessingProgram/README.md

 that can flip, brighten, or greyscale an image.

 ## Design Overview

+### Design changes (from assignment 4)

+- Commands like blur and brighten have been refactored into SimpleImageProcessingModel methods.
+The ImageProcessingModel interface has been updated accordingly.
+This is to create a more appropriate MVC design pattern (due to feedback on assignment 4).
+The controller has also been refactored appropriately.
+- The save/load methods have been moved from controller methods into their own command classes.
+Additionally, the saving/loading functionality for .ppm files have been refactored into their own classes.
+This is so that support for other formats like .jpg can be more easily added. (the save load commands will delegate to the proper files).
+- The pixel class has been changed to allow support for alpha values (transparency).
+Alpha values are not used in any image calculations/modifications, they are merely preserved when saving/loading whenever possible.

 ### MVC Design
 This application follows the Model-View-Controller (MVC) design pattern.
 For clarification, images are stored in code as 2d Pixel Arrays.
 The pixel class contains the information values about